-LTM is also included as part of O&M activities and includes ABS, ambient air, soil, sediment, and surface water sampling to confirm remediation goals (RGs) are not exceeded and to demonstrate that the Selected Remedy continues to perform as designed.
-Specific LTM sampling protocols to be implemented are specified in EPA's Site Management Plan for Post Remedial Action Confirmation Sampling and Long-Term Monitoring, BoRit Asbestos Superfund Site, Operable Unit 1, Ambler, Pennsylvania, dated September 2017.
-Groundwater is not a media of concern at the Site and are not proposed to be sampled; however, groundwater monitoring wells will be rehabilitated to be flushmounted wells throughout the Site and remain in place during EPA's Remedial Action.
-It is anticipated that piezometers will be abandoned during EPA's Remedial Action.
+LTM is also included as part of O&M activities, and it includes ABS and ambient air, soil, sediment, and surface water sampling to confirm that RGs are not exceeded and to demonstrate that the Selected Remedy continues to perform as designed.
+Specific LTM sampling protocols to be implemented are specified in EPA's Final Site Management Plan for Post Remedial Action Confirmation Sampling and Long-Term Monitoring, BoRit Asbestos Superfund Site, Operable Unit 1, Ambler, Pennsylvania, dated September 2017 (CDM Smith 2017b).

 LTM sampling will be conducted annually for the first four years leading to the first FYR and then once every FYR cycle thereafter.
-The Site will be reviewed at least every five years while on-Site contamination remains at concentrations that result in a restricted use/restricted exposure scenario.
+The Site will be reviewed at least every five years while on-site contamination remains at concentrations that result in a restricted use/restricted exposure scenario.
 As part of each FYR, plans for LTM will be re-assessed.

-Appendix G includes standard operating procures (SOPs) for ABS, ambient air, soil, sediment, and surface water sampling.
+Appendix I includes standard operating procures (SOPs) for ABS and ambient air, soil, sediment, and surface water sampling.